TOMI-2025/TOMI-2025.github.io/README.md

-# eTOMIC-2025.github.io
+# TOMI-2025.github.io
-Demo page for the eTOMIC paper.
+Demo page for the paper: _TOMI: Transforming and Organizing Music Ideas for Multi-Track Electronic Music Compositions with Full-Song Structure_.